 Candles and twinkly lights greeted me in a small private dining room with a table set for two.
 I ordered wine and waited.

 “My column took some time today.
-I apologize for being tardy, but you could have played cards on my coattails getting here…” Eleanor Roosevelt sat across from me.
+I apologize for being tardy, but you could have played cards on my coattails getting here.”
+Eleanor Roosevelt sat across from me.
 “You wanted to see me, dear?”
 She fussed with her gloves.

 Oh, Sophie.
 You’ve done it this time.